 My parents took care of that for me, so I could study.
 I loved to study and I loved to go to work.
 It was all a major privilege and gain to me.

 But as I entered my twenties, I started working at a job with the government, where the opposite viewpoint was held fast.
-For the first time, I was surrounded by people who hated their jobs, and hated working.
-They hated everything about it, and they expounded upon it for long periods of time to anyone who would listen.
-I ended up doing a lot of the listening, because I was young, and a junior member of the team.
+For the first time, I was surrounded by people who hated their jobs and hated working.
+They hated everything about it, and they expounded upon it for long periods to anyone who would listen.
+I ended up doing a lot of the listening because I was young, and a junior member of the team.